25prabhu10/notes/docs/Languages/Git/Git.md

 Options:

-- `-s`: to suppress the author's name and time stamp from the output.
+- `-s`: to suppress the author's name and time stamp from the output
-- `-e`: to show the author's email instead of the author's name.
+- `-e`: to show the author's email instead of the author's name
-- `-f`: to show the filename in the original commit.
+- `-f`: to show the filename in the original commit
-- `-n`: to show the line number in the original commit.
+- `-n`: to show the line number in the original commit

 ### Bisect

+Use binary search to find the commit that introduced a bug

 - Find the commit that introduced a bug or regression
 - Mark last good revision and first bad revision